How To Find A Mental Health Counselor

 The key is to find someone that you can trust in discussing your anxieties and depression.

-1. Talk to your doctor or primary care physician: Your medical or family doctor is a great source in finding a therapist.
+2. Talk to your doctor or primary care physician: Your medical or family doctor is a great source in finding a therapist.
 Explain to your doctor your problems and he or she can point you in the right direction in seeking the proper treatment.
-Your primary care physician may even know of some low-cost services that you can use to your advantage.
+Your primary care physician may know of some low-cost services that you can use to your advantage.

 Like What You Read?